Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Euclidean size bounds for

 \begin{proof}[Proof of Proposition~\ref{prop::gff_boundary_length}] Lemma~\ref{lem::vertical_line_average_bl} implies the result when we work in the modified setting that $h$ is a GFF on $\D$ with zero boundary conditions and $B$ is the quantum boundary length of $[-1/2,1/2]$ measured using $\sqrt{2} h$.
 We will deduce the result from this and conformal mapping.
 We begin by letting $\varphi$ be a M\"obius transformation which sends $[-1/2,1/2]$ to $X = \{ \tfrac{1}{2} e^{i \theta} : \theta \in [0,\pi]\}$, i.e.\ the semi-circle of radius $1/2$ in~$\ol{\h}$ centered at the origin, and let $\wh{h} = h \circ \varphi^{-1} + Q\log|(\varphi^{-1})'|$.
 Let $\wh{B}$ be the quantum boundary length assigned to $X$ by $\sqrt{2} \wh{h}$.
 Since $(\varphi^{-1})'$ is bounded from above and below on $X$, it follows that there exist constants $c_0,c_1 > 0$ such that

 Two applications of Lemma~\ref{lem::gff_infimum} and the Markov property imply that the same is true for the quantum length $\wh{B}$ assigned to $X$ by $\sqrt{2} \wh{h}$ where $\wh{h}$ is a zero-boundary GFF on~$\D$ and therefore by a union bound the same is true for the quantum length assigned to~$\tfrac{1}{2}\partial \D$ by~$\sqrt{2}\wh{h}$.
 The result for the whole-plane GFF then follows by applying the Markov property and Lemma~\ref{lem::gff_infimum} again.
-Finally, the result for the GFF on $\cyl$ with free boundary conditions follows by using the odd/even decomposition \cite[Section~3.2]{SHE_WELD} of the free boundary GFF on $\cyl_+$ in terms of the whole-plane GFF on $\cyl$. \end{proof}
+Finally, the result for the GFF on $\cyl$ with free boundary conditions follows by using the odd/even decomposition \cite[Section~3.2]{SHE_WELD} of the free boundary GFF on $\cyl_+$ in terms of the whole-plane GFF on $\cyl$.
+The proof in the setting that we fix the additive constant for $h$ so that $\sup_{z \in \cyl_+ + r} \Fh(z) = 0$ is analogous. \end{proof}